Admission and Aid

 Guilford is a test-optional school.
 If you like, you can submit test scores from either exam.
 If not, then you must mark the test-optional box on the Common Application and submit two additional writing samples for review.
 Learn more.

 You can apply early decision (binding), early action (non-binding) or regular decision.
 See details on the Apply page.

 For first-year students, we consider all information available to us, including test scores, academic record, extracurricular activities, your personal essay and school recommendations from a counselor and a teacher.

 For transfer students, we consider your most recent academic performance.
 We also consider test scores, academic record, extracurricular activities, your personal essay and Dean of Students form.

 If you were enrolled at Guilford College and left for any reason other than to attend a Guilford-run or Guilford-affiliated study abroad program, you must apply for readmission.
 Go to this page to review deadlines and requirements and to complete the Application for Readmission form.

-Please contact the office of Arlene Cash, Vice President for Enrollment Management, at 1.336.316.2220 or by using our toll free number 1.800.992.7759 for assistance during the application process and up through the time you arrive on campus.
-You may also send an email to email@example.com.
+Please contact Terra Roane, Director of Multicultural Recruitment and Visit Experience, at firstname.lastname@example.org or by using our toll free number, 1.800.992.7759.
+She's available to assist your during the application process and until the time you arrive on campus.